Help shape Milton's future!

 Key Milestones

-Beginning in March 2021, the third stage of the Official Plan review will identify and answer big questions about how to manage change to the year 2051.
-This work will result in a set of recommended policy directions based on research and community input.
-‘Big Questions’ are grouped into the four themes: Living, Growing, Working, and Moving in Milton.
+Beginning in March 2021, the third stage of the Official Plan review identified and answered big questions about how to manage change to the year 2051.
+This work resulted in a set of recommended policy directions based on research and community input.
+The ‘Big Questions’ were grouped into four themes: Living, Growing, Working, and Moving in Milton.

 Living in Milton